 While all students are different, we suggest students plan on devoting two to three hours outside of class for every hour spent in class each week, depending on difficulty level.

 Yes.
 The first step is to talk to the instructor or the professor.
 Many departments have programs to help students understand the course material better.
-More information on tutoring services and a list of those services can be found on our Learning Centers and Tutoring page.
+More information on tutoring services and a list of those services can be found on the Study Skills - Tutoring page.

 Students are encouraged to continue meeting with the academic advisor with whom they met during Orientation.
 They may, however, request to meet with any academic advisor they choose.
 Part of our goal is to foster an ongoing conversation between students and advisors.
 The objective of this continuing conversation is to help students set and achieve realistic academic and life goals.